-The former Golf Club and associated land provides a huge opportunity for development within the parish.
-The site is to the western edge of the parish, which is accessed by road from Ruckhall Lane.
+The former golf club and associated land provides a huge opportunity for the parish for development.
+Although the site is to the western edge to the parish, there is access to the site and there are existing buildings to work with which are heritage assets.